yallen011/ui-exercise/README.md

 ## Submission

-Please submit the exercise as a pull request.
+Please clone this repo and submit via email to daniel.andrews@salesloft.com

 ## Result should include